The High Stakes of Medical Device Innovation

 Dionaea’s Corporate Intelligence in Action: The Path to Uncovering IP Infringement

-The Smoking Gun: Proof of IP Theft
+The Smoking Gun: Securing Court-Admissible Evidence of IP Infringement

 What we discovered confirmed our client’s suspicions.
 One doctor revealed he was collaborating with the former founder on developing an improved version of the original product, saying that they were already in advanced research stages with a team of employees.
 He mentioned they were operating under the radar due to the founder’s non-compete obligations.
 A second doctor confirmed recent participation in product testing with the founder for a new and innovative product.
+All of the intelligence was gathered in a strict ethical manner following the legal guidelines of the jurisdiction where the project was taking place.

 Resolution: Protecting Market Position and IP Through Intelligence